 Expected volatility - We estimate expected volatility using historical volatility.
 Public trading volume on options in our stock is not material.
 As a result, we determined that utilizing an implied volatility factor would not be appropriate.
-We calculate historical volatility for the period that is commensurate with the option's expected term assumption.
-For 2014, the expected volatility for grants to officers and the Board is 53.36%, while the expected volatility for grants to all other employees is 56.91%.
+We calculate historical volatility for the period that is commensurate with the options' expected term assumption.

 Expected term - We have evaluated expected term based on history and exercise patterns across our demographic population.
 We believe that this historical data is the best estimate of the expected term of a new option.
-For 2014, the expected term for grants to officers and the Board is approximately 7 years, while the expected term for grants to all other employees is approximately 5 years.